nilshohmann/restype/README.md

 Defines a route inside of a controller.
 A route consists of a http method and a path to access the route.
 Valid http methods are `GET`, `HEAD`, `POST`, `PUT`, `PATCH`, and `DELETE`.
 They all have convenience decorators ( e.g. `@Get(route?: string)` ) which only need an optional path parameter, defaulting to the decorated method's name if not provided.
 The route's path may also contain parameters in express style.

-The decorator expects a method returing a `Promise` as a return value.
+The decorator expects a method returning a `Promise` as a return value.
 The asynchronous result of the method is then returned to the http request.
 If the result is of type `object` it is automacally converted to a JSON string before beeing delivered.

 ### Paramters

 A parameter decorator is used within the route methods to automatically inject parameters from the currrent http call.
 These include:

 - `@Param(name: string, optional?: boolean)`
-  -
+  - Injects a query parameter with the given name
 - `@Body(optional?: boolean)`
+  - Injects the request body
+- `@User(optional?: boolean)`
+  - Injects the authenticated user if available
 - `@Req()`
+  - Injects the raw express request
 - `@Res()`
+  - Injects the raw express response

 ## Example